Spring Mixed Programme

 Doors open at 7.00pm for the performance at 7.30pm.
 Seating is not reserved and is allocated on a first come, first served basis.

-Blending tradition in training with innovation, nurturing creativity and artistry, and with an equal focus on ballet and contemporary dance, Rambert School’s ethos is reflected in this evening’s performance.
+Blending tradition training with innovation, nurturing creativity and artistry, and with an equal focus on ballet and contemporary dance, Rambert School’s ethos is reflected in this evening’s performance.

 The Spring Mixed Programme premieres newly commissioned works by some of the following guest choreographers: Kim Brandstrup, Julie Cunningham, Charlotte Edmonds, Martin Lawrance and Jason Mabana as students prepare to present the work at the Royal Opera House this summer.